dlisitsin/kaggle/README.md

-# kaggle
-1) titanic_competition - need to predict if a passenger survived the sinking of the Titanic or not: https://www.kaggle.com/c/titanic
+1) **Titanic competition** - need to predict if a passenger survived the sinking of the Titanic or not: https://www.kaggle.com/c/titanic
-2) house_prices_competition - need to predict value of the observed sales price: https://www.kaggle.com/c/house-prices-advanced-regression-techniques
+2) **House prices competition** - need to predict value of the observed sales price: https://www.kaggle.com/c/house-prices-advanced-regression-techniques
-3) creditcardfraud_analysis - need to recognize fraudulent credit card transactions: https://www.kaggle.com/mlg-ulb/creditcardfraud
+3) **Creditcardf raud analysis** - need to recognize fraudulent credit card transactions: https://www.kaggle.com/mlg-ulb/creditcardfraud